Reinforz/fauton/readme.md

 }
 ```

-## Generate and render full graph for a ε-nfa
+## Generate and render full graph for a ε-nfa given a string

 ```js
 const { NonDeterministicFiniteAutomaton, Render } = require('fauton');